CC196/Project-2/README.md

 #### Additional Items:
 Includes a drop down menu with link to data sets.
-Includes a drop down menu with information about team members.
+Includes information about team members.

+#### Instructions for TAs:
+Run the app.py first.
+Then run the index.html in live server.
+Reload or refresh the home page to visualize the animation.
+Click on various menu options to visualize the data and data source links.